Shuijing725/Shuijing725.github.io/_pages/about.md

 News
 ---
+- **04/11/2025:** I'm honored to be part of [RSS Pioneers cohort](https://sites.google.com/view/rsspioneers2025/participants) this year!
 - **08/16/2024:** I started my postdoc at UT Austin RPL Lab!
 Also, I'm selected as an [MIT EECS Rising Star in 2024](https://risingstars-eecs.mit.edu/participants/?y=2024&area=robotics)!
 - **05/23/2024:** I passed my thesis defense!
 Big thanks to my advisor, my committee, and my colleagues in HCA lab!
 - **01/21/2024:** Our paper ["DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding"](https://sites.google.com/view/dragon-wayfinding) is accepted to RA-L!